 API management is the prevalent technology for most organizations looking to embrace digital transformation.
 More and more organizations see API management as an important step in becoming digital.

 An API marketplace, however, goes above and beyond simple API management; a marketplace involves the technology, business and human aspects of API management, ensuring the APIs achieve what they were intended for in the first place: the consumption and usage of APIs.
 Thus, the API marketplace enables the connection between producers and consumers of APIs and ensures this connection works.

 As part of this white paper, we will take a look at what typical API management means, and how that relates to the concept of an enterprise marketplace.
-We will look at the advantages of building an enterprise API marketplace and the steps for launching an effective enterprise API marketplace.
+We will look at the advantages of building an enterprise API marketplace and the required steps to effectively launch one.
 To further illustrate this concept, we'll discuss a very relevant and interesting case study on a telco enterprise API marketplace from Dialog Axiata PLC.